dymmond/esmerald/docs/en/docs/directives/directives.md

 ### Show URLs

-This is another built-in Esmerald application and it simply to show the information about the URLs of your application via command line.
+This is another built-in Ravyn application and it simply to show the information about the URLs of your application via command line.

 This command can be run like this: